openstack/networking-midonet/devstack/README.rst

  MIDONET_CLIENT=midonet.neutron.client.cluster.MidonetClusterClient
  MIDONET_USE_ZOOM=True

-Finally, since the cluster service is still in an experimental stage, the 'uplink' configuration performed at the end of devstack would fail.
+Finally, since ZOOM is still in an experimental stage, the 'uplink' configuration performed at the end of devstack would fail.
 To bypass this error, set the following:

 ::